Privacy Policy 3.0

 6. Sharing your Information

-All these individuals will be required to undertake data protection training and agree to the WICE privacy guidelines so that we can ensure they understand the importance of protecting your data and have the knowledge to protect your personal data.
+All these individuals will be required to agree to the WICE privacy guidelines so that we can ensure they understand the importance of protecting your data and have the knowledge to protect your personal data.

 We may disclose your personal information: